alf45tar/PedalinoMini/README.md

 2|Bluetooth Only|WiFi is disabled.<br> PedalinoMini™ will wait for BLE-MIDI connection.
 3|WiFi Only|PedalinoMini™ starts the WiFi procedure on boot (connect to last AP -> SmartConfig -> WPS -> Access Point).<br>BLE is disabled.
 4|Access Point with Bluetooth|PedalinoMini™ skip the WiFi procedure on boot and create a WiFi Access Point.<br>PedalinoMini™ will wait for BLE-MIDI connection.
-5|Access Point without Bluetooth|PedalinoMini™ skip the WiFi procedure on boot and create a WiFi Access Point.<br>BLE is disabled.
+5|Access Point without Bluetooth|PedalinoMini™ skips the WiFi procedure on boot and create a WiFi Access Point.<br>BLE is disabled.
-6|Reset WiFi credentials|
+6|Reset WiFi credentials|Forget the last connected access point.<br>On next boot PedalinoMini™ can be connected to a new AP.
 7|Reset to factory default|

 The last booting mode (1-5) is selected if you don't press any button on boot.